RodShaffer/l56starter/README.md

 An account verification system is also in place to verify account users email address on new account registration or
 email address change.

+For a Laravel 5.5.* framework version of the starter project go [here](https://github.com/RodShaffer/l55starter).

 The project uses the following packages.

 [Twitter Bootstrap 4](https://getbootstrap.com/) for styling.